zulip/zulip-mobile/README.md

     from the official build we post on GitHub.

-You can also help out by [running beta versions](#using-the-beta) of the app, and reporting bugs!
+You can also help out by [running beta versions](#using-the-beta) of the app, and reporting any bugs you find!

 ## Contributing